Two Leaderboards Nobody Reads Together: Why arena.ai Doesn't Tell You About Self-Hosted AI

 Submitting Your Own Numbers

 spark-arena.com is open-submission via spark-arena-cli.
+The tool is an interactive REPL, not a per-command CLI.
 The flow:

 # DGX Spark host is ARM64 (GB10 / ARM v9.2-A)